chniter/SC.StripeShoppingDoc/docs/source/shoppingcart.rst

 Shopping Cart
 =====

-Navigate to Catalog Menu to manage product list.
+Navigate to Home page and choose a product to buy.

-If you have the Administrator Role, you can Add/Update/Delete Products.
+After clicking Buy button, you will redirected to the Shopping Cart page.

+You can update each Product quantity and then Click Checkout to proceed to checkout.